 If a coursework extension is approved, an Incomplete will be given for 30 days and will not be considered in the GPA.
 If the Incomplete is changed to Failing, it will be calculated into the GPA.

-Withdrawal during the first five weeks of an 8-week course or first eigth weeks of a 16-week course will be marked as WP and will not be calculated into the GPA.
+Withdrawal during the first five weeks of an 8-week course or first 8 weeks of a 16-week course will be marked as WP and will not be calculated into the GPA.
 Withdrawal after five weeks of an 8-week course or eight weeks of a 16-week course will be marked as WF and will be calculated into the GPA.

 If a course is repeated resulting in an improved grade, it will replace the previous grade and be calculated in the GPA.